 A large number of gaming and streaming applications are growing throughout the country as people race to download more and more content.
 Universities across the US are closing down campuses temporarily or for the rest of the semester and are moving all classes online.
 Many conferences will be held through online mediums in an attempt to create social distancing to help keep the spread of the coronavirus in check.

 Events are Being Modified or Cancelled

 We are now seeing the scenario of event cancellation taking place.
-Some significant marketing events such as Mobile World Congress(MWC) and Global Marketing Summit of Facebook have been dropped because of coronavirus concerns.
+Some significant marketing events, such as the Mobile World Congress(MWC) and the Global Marketing Summit of Facebook, have been dropped because of coronavirus concerns.

 One of the largest concerns for marketers is the potential cancellation of the Olympics in Tokyo this Summer.
 Because of the spread of the coronavirus, marketers have to improve their digital marketing strategies and campaigns.

 As supply channels are affected by the spread of the coronavirus and panic shopping ensues, we will find more and more consumers turning to online shopping to find the necessities like toilet paper and hand sanitizer.
 Because of the encouragement of social distancing during the coronavirus epidemic, we will also see shoppers turn toward e-commerce more for their leisure purchases.